Mccranky83/Obsidian/The truth about IFS in bash.md

-I'll showcase a few points I digged up about the Internal Field Separator, with the help of an example:
+I'll showcase a few points I dug up about the Internal Field Separator, with the help of an example:

 ```bash
 #!/usr/bin/env -S bash